GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 - View-through conversion measurement.
 - [Multiple reporting endpoints](https://github.com/WICG/conversion-measurement-api/issues/29).
-- [Web conversions that started in a native app](https://github.com/WICG/conversion-measurement-api/issues/54).
+- [Web conversions that started in an iOS/Android app](https://github.com/WICG/conversion-measurement-api/issues/54).
 - Conversion lift measurement / incrementality: measurement of causal differences in conversion behavior, by measuring the difference between a test group that saw an ad and a control group that